kubeflow/community/proposals/isolation_and_sharing.md

 Providing different authentication providers beyond IAP, setting RBAC bindings for these users and aligning these users with service accounts (via subjects) will allow better resource tracking at the user level, less opportunity to inadvertently remove or update resources within shared kubeflow environments and establish a reasonable threat model where spoofing, tampering, repudiation, etc can be enumerated and mitigated.

 Sharing kubeflow instances among data scientists can leverage different authentication providers that provide a natural mapping for authentication and authorization.
-One such example is github.
+One such example is GitHub.
 Data scientists are used to working with authorities like GitHub and use it for managing the models/assets of a project by assigning appropriate privileges to the repos.
 It would greatly simplify the kubeflow UX for data scientists to model k8s project on the associated GitHub repos as it does not require ramp-up on k8s concepts.

 A solution which is self-serving is highly desired as a data scientist would not like to go through an approving entity like an admin operator/IT support which causes unnecessary delays.